LorittaBot/DiscordInteraKTions/README.md

 )

 // Register the command...
 // Keep in mind that you need to register all the executors used in the declarations! interactionsServer.commandManager.register(
-    CharacterCommand,   // The declaration of the command CharacterExecutor() // All executors related to that command, this argument is a vararg!
+    CharacterCommand()
 )

-// And now we will create our command registry!
-// You may be wondering: "Why this can't be in the CommandManager?"
-// Because CommandManager does not know what platform we are using, we may be using another lib that isn't Kord!
-// So we need to create the command registry with our command manager! val registry = KordCommandRegistry(
+// And now we will create our command registry! val registry = KordCommandRegistry(
     Snowflake(12345L), // Your application ID, get it from the Discord Developers' dashboard! interactionsServer.rest,